UN-OCHA/unocha-site/html/modules/custom/unocha_demo_content/README.md

-drush sqlq 'SELECT uuid FROM menu_link_content WHERE id = 78' drush sqlq 'SELECT uuid FROM menu_link_content WHERE id = 1' drush sqlq 'SELECT uuid FROM menu_link_content WHERE id = 9' drush sqlq 'SELECT uuid FROM menu_link_content WHERE id = 59' drush sqlq 'SELECT uuid FROM menu_link_content WHERE id = 63' drush sqlq 'SELECT uuid FROM menu_link_content WHERE id = 67' drush sqlq 'SELECT uuid FROM menu_link_content WHERE id = 47'
+drush sqlq 'SELECT uuid FROM menu_link_content WHERE id = 78' drush sqlq 'SELECT uuid FROM menu_link_content WHERE id = 1' drush sqlq 'SELECT uuid FROM menu_link_content WHERE id = 9' drush sqlq 'SELECT suuid FROM menu_link_content WHERE id = 59' drush sqlq 'SELECT uuid FROM menu_link_content WHERE id = 63' drush sqlq 'SELECT uuid FROM menu_link_content WHERE id = 67' drush sqlq 'SELECT uuid FROM menu_link_content WHERE id = 47'